brookhong/Surfingkeys/README.md

 To press `Alt-i` to enter PassThrough mode gives you a chance to temporarily suppress SurfingKeys, which means Surfingkeys will not care any key press until leaving this mode by pressing `Esc`.
 In this mode, you could use built-in shortcuts from any site itself.
 Please see [Feature Request: implement Vimium-style insert mode · Issue #656](https://github.com/brookhong/Surfingkeys/issues/656) for why we brought this in and the difference between `Alt-i` and `Alt-s`.

 To press `p` to enter ephemeral PassThrough mode, which will automatically quit after 1 second.
-If the default timeout does fit your case, add below into your own settings script to make it 1500ms.

-    mapkey('p', '#0enter ephemeral PassThrough mode to temporarily suppress SurfingKeys', function() {
-        Normal.passThrough(1500);
-    });

 ## Omnibar